 I want to bring two projects forward that need to be cleared from this board and ask for your permission to move forward.
 The first one is one that you are very familiar with: the 700 Ackerman renovation project.
 As most of you recall, the 700 Ackerman building was purchased ultimately by the university for \$8.75 million early this year.
 At the time of that purchase, you granted us \$2.5 million to go ahead and start the redesign of the design process.
 That design process has reached a point where they have now got the renovation budget put together.
-It is at the same budget anticipated when it was brought to you back in January and, therefore, we are asking for an additional \$19.3 million to complete the construction and start the renovation is primarily to address a number of support departments that roll up to Mr. Larmore.
+It is at the same budget anticipated when it was brought to you back in January and, therefore, we are asking for an additional \$19.3 million to complete the construction and start the renovation.
+I will just remind you that this is a 109,000 square foot building.
+It will...
+The renovation is primarily to address a number of support departments that roll up to Mr. Larmore.
 He and his team have been very involved in some of this.
 It will move a number of employees housed in the building from 468 employees to 608 employees and we bring it to you for your approval.